rubyfu/RubyFu/module_0x2__system_kungfu/virustotal.md

-# Virustotal
+# VirusTotal
-Virustotal is one of the most known online service that analyzes files and URLs enabling the identification of viruses, worms, trojans and other kinds of malicious content detected by antivirus engines and website scanners.
+VirusTotal is one of the most known online service that analyzes files and URLs enabling the identification of viruses, worms, trojans and other kinds of malicious content detected by antivirus engines and website scanners.
 At the same time, it may be used as a means to detect false positives, i.e. innocuous resources detected as malicious by one or more scanners.

-## Getting Virustotal
+## Getting VirusTotal
-1. Register/Sign-in to Virustotal
+1. Register/Sign-in to VirusTotal
 2. Go to **My API key**
 3. Request a private APT key
  - Do not disclose your private key to anyone that you do not trust.
  - Do not embed your private in scripts or software from which it can be easily retrieved

-## Virustotal gem
+## VirusTotal gem
-ruby-virustotal is virustotal automation and convenience tool for hash, file and URL submission.
+ruby-virustotal is VirusTotal automation and convenience tool for hash, file and URL submission.

 - Install virustotal gem
 ```